 On this tab, events are grouped together, or summarized, based on discovered patterns.
 Where the ingestion timestamp appears on the Events tab, a number is returned on the Event Types tab representing the number of times a specific event type pattern has been seen for the given time range of the query.
-This information is powerful to determine the noisiest events as well as the most rare events, both critical to troubleshooting.
+This information is powerful to determine the noisiest events as well as the rarest events, both critical to troubleshooting.

 In addition, for each event type, a schema is discovered.
-This schema can been seen through the use of one or more hyperlinks within an event type.
+This schema can be seen through the use of one or more hyperlinks within an event type.
 This schema discovery can detect things such as timestamps, hostnames, numbers, hex, and strings.
 The result is a new type of field, called smart fields, that can be used similar to extracted fields on the Events tab:

 One example use case of how the Event Types tab is powerful and how it is can be used is as follows: construct a query that returns a large number of results (2,719 in this case):

-Attempting to manually look at every result and exclude unnecessary information is tedious, time-consuming, and error prone.
+Attempting to manually look at every result and exclude unnecessary information is tedious, time-consuming, and error-prone.
 After constructing this query, switch to the Event Types tab: